mlswg/mls-protocol/draft-ietf-mls-protocol.md

 before AEAD encryption with zero-valued bytes.
 Upon AEAD decryption, the length field of the plaintext is used to compute the number of bytes to be removed from the plaintext to get the correct data.
-As the padding mechanism is used to improve protection against timing based side-channels, removal of the padding SHOULD be implemented in a "constant-time" manner at the MLS layer and above.
+As the padding mechanism is used to improve protection against traffic analysis, removal of the padding SHOULD be implemented in a "constant-time" manner at the MLS layer and above to prevent timing side-chanels that would provide attackers with information on the size of the plaintext.

 [[ TODO: Describe implementation ? ]]